Want to know more? Request a Callback

 Signs that you should seek treatment include:

-• Signs of an infection, including fever, redness, warmth or swelling
+Signs of infection, like fever, redness, warmth, or swelling.

 Referred pain from the neck and Mid Back